-CHAPTER 11 JUVENILE
+CHAPTER 11 JUVENILE COURT PROCEEDINGS

-11.005 PERSONAL APPEARANCE REQUIRED
+11.101 PERSONAL APPEARANCE REQUIRED

 In all termination and dependency cases, parent(s) and any guardian(s) shall be served a summons to personally appear at a time and place specified to answer the petition.
 The parents(s) and any guardian(s) must personally appear in court at the time and date specified in the summons.
 A written appearance shall not be permitted.
-A parent or guardian may make written application to the court for their personal appearance by telephone in extraordinary circumstances; however, the written application must be filed with the court two (2) days prior to the time scheduled for the parent's or guardian's personal appearance.
-The written application must include the person's current residence address, mailing address, telephone number, and the person's acknowledgment that it is their obligation to initiate/place the telephone call to the court at the time scheduled for their appearance.
+A parent or guardian may make written application to the court for their personal appearance by telephone or video conferencing in extraordinary circumstances; however, the written application must be filed with the court two (2) days prior to the time scheduled for the parent's or guardian's personal appearance.
+The parent must make written application including the person's current residence address, mailing address, telephone number, and the person's acknowledgment that it is their obligation to initiate/place the telephone or video conferencing call to the court at the time scheduled for their appearance.